iCliniq Logo

 What Is the Best Sleeping Position in the Third Trimester?

-Studies have reported that in awake pregnant women, there is an apparent reduction in ejection fraction (it is a measure of the percentage of blood going out the heart every time it squeezes) and cardiac output (it is the amount of blood that the heart pumps in one minute) in the supine position (lying on the back) compared to the left lateral position.
-These changes can reduce the uteroplacental blood flow toward the fetus since the weight of the uterus presses on the inferior vena cava (a large blood vessel of the human body).
-Failure to prevent this compression can cause the maternal supine hypotensive syndrome.
+These changes can reduce the uteroplacental blood flow toward the fetus since the uterus's weight presses on the inferior vena cava (a large blood vessel of the human body).
+Failure to prevent this compression can cause maternal supine hypotensive syndrome.
 It may adversely impact the blood flow of the umbilical artery and gas exchange between the mother and fetus, which can consequently result in fetal heart rate decelerations (temporary but a typical decrease in the fetus's heart rate) and fetal growth restriction.

 For over 60 years, it has become a standard of care to position a laboring pregnant woman in the left lateral tilt lying down to displace the weight of the uterus from the inferior vena cava for improvement in maternal hemodynamics.
 Despite this widely spread knowledge, little attention is paid to the maternal sleep position during late pregnancy.
 Given the known impacts of inferior vena cava compression, the possibility of a supine sleeping position increasing the risk of stillbirth is evident.

 Many recent studies conducted in different countries on pregnant women of different ethnic origins also showed that supine sleep is independently linked to stillbirth.
 One of them found that the adverse effect of sleeping in the supine position on stillbirth was mediated through low birth weight.
 Moreover, these studies also suggested that if sleeping in a supine position plays a causal role in stillbirth, altering the sleeping position of pregnant women can decrease the occurrence of stillbirth by approximately 25 percent.
-However, one study recently demonstrated that of most pregnant women, approximately 80 percent spend some time in a supine sleeping posture, with the average time being around one-quarter of the night; therefore, supine sleep may represent a maternal stressor in case of unexplained late stillbirth.
+However, one study recently demonstrated that of most pregnant women, roughly 80 percent spend some time in a supine sleeping posture, with the average time being around one-quarter of the night; therefore, supine sleep may represent a maternal stressor in case of unexplained late stillbirth.

-• Several potential ways to reduce supine sleep and thus prevent the weight of the uterus from pressing on the important vessels include wedges of mattresses or pillows or other interventions.
+Several potential ways to reduce supine sleep and thus prevent the weight of the uterus from pressing on the important vessels include wedges of mattresses or pillows or other interventions.

 Conclusion:

-Overall, extensive evidence suggests an increased risk of stillbirth during late pregnancy, after 28 weeks of pregnancy, and babies being born smaller for their gestational age is also associated with going to sleep in the supine position compared to going to sleep on their left-hand side.
-Hence, there is sufficient proof to advise pregnant women to avoid sleeping in a prone position, especially after 28 weeks of pregnancy.
+Overall, extensive evidence suggests an increased risk of stillbirth during late pregnancy, particularly after 28 weeks, and highlights that babies born smaller for their gestational age are also associated with sleeping in the supine position rather than on the left side; therefore, there is sufficient proof to advises pregnant women to avoid sleeping in a prone position, especially after the 28-week mark.
+However, the evidence does not support an increased risk of stillbirth linked with sleeping on the right side, regardless of the timing, when compared to sleeping on the left side.
+A pregnant woman can best control her sleeping position through conscious awareness and using pillows or other props to maintain the left lateral position while sleeping.

 Source Article IclonSourcesSource Article Arrow